Science - Development of embryo

 Qur'an - Development of embryo

-The Holy Qur'an mentions some highlights of various stages of baby's development from conception to forming body parts.
-Please note that the Qur'an is not a technical manual and it is not in the form of Technical Writing style.
+The Holy Qur'an mentions some highlights of baby's development from conception to forming body parts.
+Please note that the Holy Qur'an is not a technical manual and it is not in the form of Technical Writing style.
 It only describes some scientific facts as Signs of God!

-Beginning from the 3rd week when the embryo looks like a chewed-up piece of meat to the last stage when the baby is born, an extensive complex amount of development is done to complete the creation of the body!
 Scientific research shows that certain type of messaging occurs among the cells to coordinate the process.
 Each group of cells are assigned different tasks (i.e. some are developing the brain while others are developing the bones, etc.) but the entire work is coordinated across all groups!
 Endoderm, Mesoderm, and Ectoderm layers of cells work on different tasks!
-Quran uses the Arabic word “مُّخَلَّقَةٍ” which means “created”.
+The Holy Qur'an uses the Arabic word “مُّخَلَّقَةٍ” which means “created”.
 However, the root of the word indicates creation of something that involves extensive amount of work from the beginning to completion.
-For our complete research paper on the development of fetus as described in the Qur'an and many more verses, please see the "Articles" section.
+For our complete research paper on the development of fetus as described in the Holy Qur'an and many more verses, please see the "Articles" section.

 فَإِنَّا خَلَقْنَاكُم مِّن تُرَابٍ ثُمَّ مِن نُّطْفَةٍ ثُمَّ مِنْ عَلَقَةٍ ثُمَّ مِن مُّضْغَةٍ مُّخَلَّقَةٍ ...